 The finer seed is, the higher are requirements for machinery for soil preparation.
 The impact of machines for creating a seedbed on the final yield is very high.
 Top yields are achieved in conditions without stress, and quality germination and early seedling growth resulting in the creation of a stronger plant resistance to later disruptions caused by weather conditions.

-The whole process of preparing the soil for sowing or planting takes only 3-4 weeks, depending on the farmers capabilities and weather conditions, and this is one of the most important part of farm production.
-To avoid mistakes from the start, it’s very essential to have the knowledge of the farm processes, which provides you Agrivi farm system.
+The whole process of preparing the soil for sowing or planting takes only 3-4 weeks, depending on the farmer’s capabilities and weather conditions, and this is one of the most important parts of farm production.
+To avoid mistakes from the start, it’s very essential to have knowledge of the farm processes, which provides you AGRIVI farm system.
 For over 100 different crops, for all types of production, the system guides you how to prepare the soil for sowing or planting on the best way, and shows you all activities you have to do in the field, even though the soil has never been cultivated.
 Beside all this, the system allows you to manage the entire farm production, from tracking of tasks, used materials, inventory, finances and reports to the analysis of productivity and profitability of the entire farm production.

-Learn how to prepare the soil well with Agrivi system, because good seedbed preparation is the foundation for achieving a maximum crop productivity.
+Learn how to prepare the soil well with AGRIVI system, because good seedbed preparation is the foundation for achieving a maximum crop productivity.